zhou-dong/elevator-control-system/README.md

 - Implement 'Strategy Design Pattern' to change algorithm friendly.

-#### Disadvantage 3:

-- The interface I defined were terrible, I should only left the really necessary method.
-If I had time, should redefine the interface.

 ## Build Instructions

 I leave all the eclipse configuration in repository, so just download the repository and import into eclipse as a java project.